cs107e/cs107e.github.io/guides/mac_toolchain/index.md

 ### Using the CP2102 Console Cable

 To use the CP2102 console cable, you will need to install the drivers.
-Instructions on how to do this are in the [Console Guide](../console.md).
-Also download the [rpi-install.py script](https://raw.githubusercontent.com/cs107e/courseware/master/guides/mac_toolchain/rpi-install.py), which you will be using to load your programs onto the Pi over the serial cable.
+Instructions on how to do this are in the [console guide](/guides/console).
+Also download the [rpi-install.py script](https://raw.githubusercontent.com/cs107e/courseware/master/guides/mac_toolchain/rpi-install.py),
+which you will be using to load your programs onto the Pi over the serial cable.